Master of Philosophy in Visual Anthropology

 How to apply?

-Are you interested in human culture and how to use the video camera in social scientific research?
-At Visual Anthropology you are given the opportunity to study ethnographic research methods, anthropological theory, and documentary film making in an international environment, culminating with the production of your very own film and written thesis.
+Are you interested in human culture and social scientific research?
+At the Master program in Visual and Multimodal Anthropology you are given the opportunity to study ethnographic research methods, anthropological theory, and documentary film making in an international environment, culminating with the production of your very own film or other multimodal output, plus a written thesis.

 Spørsmål om studiet